 Acid-base chemistry forms the bedrock of numerous chemical reactions, playing a crucial role in biological systems, industrial processes, and environmental science.
-Mastering the concepts of acids and bases, including pH, titrations, and buffer solutions, is essential for anyone pursuing studies in chemistry, biology, or related fields.
+This leads to mastering the concepts of acids and bases, including pH, titrations, and buffer solutions, is essential for anyone pursuing studies in chemistry, biology, or related fields.
 This article provides extra practice problems focused on general chemistry II concepts related to acid-base chemistry, designed to deepen your understanding and enhance your problem-solving skills.

 Introduction to Acid-Base Chemistry

 Acid-base chemistry revolves around the behavior of acids and bases, characterized by their ability to donate or accept protons (H+).
-Several theories define acids and bases, with the most common being the Arrhenius, Brønsted-Lowry, and Lewis definitions Surprisingly effective..
+Several theories define acids and bases, with the most common being the Arrhenius, Brønsted-Lowry, and Lewis definitions.

 - Arrhenius Definition: An acid is a substance that produces H+ ions in aqueous solution, while a base produces OH- ions.